knownin/consumer_complaints/README.md

 ## Input dataset
 To run this program, move an input file, `complaints.csv`, to the top-most `input` directory of the repository.
-The code will process it and write the results to an output file, `report.csv` that will be placed in the top-most `output` directory of the repositor
+The code will process it and write the results to an output file, `report.csv` that will be placed in the top-most `output` directory of the repository.

 ## Expected output
 After reading and processing the input file, the code will create an output file, `report.csv`, with as many lines as unique pairs of product and year (of `Date received`) in the input file.